-Hatsune Miku is a virtual idol that was born on August 31, 2007.It is also a popular "character" who is 158cm tall, 42kg in weight, and 16 years old.Live concerts are held not only in Japan but also overseas, and they are a symbol of Cool Japan, which promotes Japanese culture to the world.
+Hatsune Miku" is a virtual idol created on August 31, 2007.It is a software program that sings a song by voice synthesis when lyrics and melody are inputted, and is a popular "character" of 158 cm tall, 42 kg, and 16 years old.Live concerts are held not only in Japan but also overseas, symbolizing the Cool Japan movement to promote Japanese culture to the rest of the world.

-Hatsune Miku has a lot of performances and events coming up in Japan and abroad.In 2018, the group toured events in seven cities on the North American continent, and continues to perform on large stages in Japan, including with jazz and taiko performing groups and in symphony concerts.There is also a Chinese version, with concerts in Beijing and three other cities in October.In August 2019, Cho Kabuki is scheduled to be performed at the Minamiza Theater in Kyoto.
+Hatsune Miku" has been performing and appearing at many events in Japan and abroad.In 2018, the group toured events in seven cities on the North American continent, and continues to perform on the big stage in Japan, performing with jazz and taiko performing arts groups and in symphony concerts.There is also a Chinese version, with concerts in Beijing and three other cities in October.A performance of "Cho-Kabuki" is scheduled for August 2019 at the Minami-za Theater in Kyoto.

-Prof. Ito was appointed as a professor of KCGI in April 2013.In recognition of his international activities and technological innovations, he was awarded the Medal with Blue Ribbon in the fall of 2013.KCGI and KCG have a system that allows students to audit each other's classes.Not only students related to KCGI's content business, but also students studying content-related fields such as KCG Art and Design, Digital Game, and Computer Science IT Voice Acting Course in the Information Processing Department can learn a lot from Professor Ito's efforts.
+Prof. Ito assumed the position of Professor at KCGI in April 2013.In recognition of his international activities and technological innovations, he was awarded the Medal with Blue Ribbon in the fall of 2013.KCGI and KCG have a reciprocal class auditing system.Not only students related to the content business at KCGI, but also students studying content-related fields such as KCG Art and Design, Digital Games, and the IT Voice Actor Course in the Information Processing Department of the Computer Science Department can learn a lot from Professor Ito's efforts.